+Today, Broadway real estate is at a premium, with the favored musical and play houses snatched up by producers as soon as they become vacant.
 That was not the case in the dark days of the 1980s, when Times Square was still a dicey, somewhat dangerous place and Broadway's fortunes were not booming.
 So, in 1989, the Nederlander Organization, which owned the Hellinger, leased the theatre to the Times Square Church for five years at $1 million a year.
 "There's no shows being produced,'' James Nederlander Sr. told the New York Times at the time. ''We have to keep the theatres filled.
 We've got the Gershwin with nothing in it.
 We'll have the Nederlander as well.
 We don't have anything on the horizon to put in the theatre.''

 Nederlander added: "We want to keep the theatre as a legitimate theatre.
 It's a short-term lease — five years is short term for me.
 It'll pass before you know it."
 But that was not to be.
 Two years later, the Nederlanders sold the 1930 theatre to the Church for $17 million.
 The church was formed in 1987 by Pastor David Wilkerson, who said he founded the house of worship to address the destitution and moral corruption he saw in the area.
 Previously, the Times Square Church held its services in Town Hall on 43rd Street and the Nederlander Theatre on 41st Street.